Mirena Side Effects

 The FDA has previously warned Bayer about the marketing of Mirena, which failed to disclose safety risks while claiming the devices could help “busy moms” with intimacy and make them “look and feel great.”

-If you or a loved one suffered serious complications, including device expulsion, device dislocation and vaginal hemorrhaging, following usage of a Mirena IUD, you may be eligible to file a personal injury lawsuit seeking compensation for your injuries or injuries of a loved one.
+If you or a loved one suffered the serious complication of a diagnosis of PTC (Psuedotumor celebri) following usage of a Mirena IUD, you may be eligible to file a personal injury lawsuit seeking compensation for your injuries or injuries of a loved one.
 To learn more about the legal options available to you, please contact the Mirena lawyers at Heninger Garrison Davis for a free evaluation.

 Even if you feel you are not ready to file a suit, consult one of our qualified lawyers as soon as possible so that you will know your options.
 We do not charge any fees upfront.
 In fact, we will only charge attorney’s fees if we obtain a financial settlement for you.
 If you don’t win, we won’t get paid a legal fee.
 Call us today for your free case evaluation 1.800.241.9779.